hokus15/home-assistant-config/README.md

 fi
 ```

 Note `hp-info` takes more than 20 seconds to execute.
-If you try to execute direcly from Home Assistant you will get a timeout.
+If you try to execute direcly from Home Assistant you will get a timeout error.

 I've added the script to crontab to check every 5 minutes the ink levels (keep in mind that it only publishes when the `hp-info` utility returns data and this only occurs when the printer is on):